 10 He makes springs pour water into the ravines; it flows between the mountains.

 11 They give water to all the beasts of the field; the wild donkeys quench their thirst.

 12 The birds of the sky nest by the waters; they sing among the branches.

-13 He waters the mountains from his upper chambers; the land is satisfied by the fruit of his work.
-14 He makes grass grow for the cattle, and plants for people to cultivate bringing forth food from the earth: 15 wine that gladdens human hearts, oil to make their faces shine, and bread that sustains their hearts.
+13 He waters the mountains from his upper chambers;

+the land is satisfied by the fruit of his work.

+14 He makes grass grow for the cattle, and plants for people to cultivate-bringing forth food from the earth:

+15 wine that gladdens human hearts, oil to make their faces shine.

+and bread that sustains their hearts.

 16 The trees of the Lord are well watered, the cedars of Lebanon that he planted.

-17 There the birds make their nests: the stork has its home in the junipers.
+17 There the birds make their nests; the stork has its home in the junipers.

 18 The high mountains belong to the wild goats; the crags are a refuge for the hyrax.

-I am grateful for three things I see...

-I am grateful for three things I hear...

-I am grateful for three things I can smell...

-I am grateful for three things I can touch or feel...

-I am grateful for these three people...
+DECOCNIZE DEFLECT DECDOND

-24 How many are your works, Lord!
-In wisdom you made them all; the earth is full of your creatures.
-25 There is the sea, vast and spacious, teeming with creatures beyond number living things both large and small.
+24 How many are your works, Lord!In wisdom you made them all;the earth is full of your creatures.25 There is the sea, vast and spacious, teeming with creatures beyond number-living things both large and small.

 26 There the ships go to and fro, and Leviathan, which you formed to frolic there.

 27 All creatures look to you to give them their food at the proper time.

 28 When you give it to them, they gather it up; when you open your hand, they are satisfied with good things.

 29 When you hide your face, they are terrified; when you take away their breath, they die and return to the dust.
 30 When you send your Spirit, they are created, and you renew the face of the ground.

-UPHILL by christina rosetti
+How do we see God's intimate care and provision for all of creation in this psalm?
+Is there a particular image that resonates with you?

+How have you experienced God satisfying you with good things?

+UPHILL BY CHRISTINA ROSETTI

 Does the road wind up-hill all the way?

 Yes, to the very end.

 Will the day's journey take the whole long day?

 From morn to night, my friend.

 But is there for the night a resting-place?

 A roof for when the slow dark hours begin.

 May not the darkness hide it from my face?

 You cannot miss that inn.

 Shall I meet other wayfarers at night?

 Those who have gone before.

 Then must I knock, or call when just in sight?

 They will not keep you standing at that door.

 Shall I find comfort, travel-sore and weak?

 Of labour you shall find the sum.

 Will there be beds for me and all who seek?

 Yea, beds for all who come.

+How do your current circumstances and your life of following Jesus feel like an uphill journey?

+How do you need Jesus' comfort, rest, and welcome to sustain you?